fbraem/mqweb/api/queue.md

 > When the QAttrs parameter is used, the Usage attribute must be selected to
 > make this work.

-For compatibility reasons with older versions this parameter can also be passed as *QueueUsage*.

 ### <a name="inquireExample"></a>Example